 TEST 4: New Rule Test

 Test 4 continues to focus on your MVP, this time to confirm it truly “does what it says on the box”, in other words tests that by adopting the new rule we provide the market with, the market will realise the full value of your innovation, by default.
-Why?
-Because value is realized by adopting the new way or rule, not merely from adopting your technology alone.

 If we lack the value features in the MVP and it doesn’t do what it claims to, then the startup fails test 4, and exits the product-category fit process here unfortunately.